Myrmoxenus/WeatherDashboard/README.md

 Application also stores and displays the user's previous search.
 On click, the application will render the previous search again.

-Because so much of this assignment required careful formatting, I just had the script load as part of the index.html file.
+I had to tweak the formatting a lot so I just had the script load as part of the index.html file.

 I worry that perhaps the code in this assignment is messier than necessary, but I tried to include enough comments to improve readability.
 I might yet try and clean it up a bit.